 - The initial engagement of a client and any follow-up or review should take place in the client's own home.
-If this is not possible, it should take place in an area which provides privacy and confidentiality. - The assessment and review should be between the Community Services Officer (or a service staff member) and the client and, with the client's consent, his/her legal guardian or advocate. - The Community Services Officer should note any particular privacy requirements of the client.
+If this is not possible, it should take place in an area which provides privacy and confidentiality. - The assessment and review should be between Meals on Wheels and the client and, with the client's consent, his/her legal guardian or advocate. - Meals on Wheels should note any particular privacy requirements of the client.